morochena/shatter/README.md

 # Shatter

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/shatter`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Shatter is a generator for Rails that seperates an existing model logic into separate files.
+I use ActiveSupport::Conern's `included do end` block to call code in the primary model file  *in the context* of that model's class.

+When to use Shatter?
+- Your models are getting too fat.
+- You don't want to break any existing code.
+- You want to stay compatible with 'The Rails Way'.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'shatter'